Adaptive user interfaces in systems targeting chronic disease: a systematic literature review: Background and Motivation

-However, research demonstrates that individuals who seem to need eHealth the most, use it the least \cite{han2010professional}.
-To scale up the deployment of eHealth applications, especially for patients with chronic conditions, these applications should be easy to use for all kinds of users.
-However, it is challenging to provide each user with the desired support due to the following three reasons. \textbf{First}, the chronic disease is a highly \emph{heterogeneous} disease affecting patients differently (i.e., triggers, symptoms, severity varied) \cite{harvey2012future}.
-Therefore, patients may have diverse needs regarding self-management \cite{hanlon2017telehealth}. \textbf{Second}, the UI design should take into account the fact that the phases of chronic disease \emph{change over time} \cite{gregor2002designing,di2019chronic}.
-To avoid diabetes, for instance, a person could require certain self-management assistance, but once diabetes has formed, a different self-management routine would be required to cure it.
-Furthermore, chronic diseases are often co-morbid with other medical and/or psychopathological disorders \cite{di2019chronic}, which leads to increased demand for healthcare and a much greater variety of user characteristics and functionality \cite{gregor2002designing}. \textbf{Third}, the majority of chronic diseases are \emph{long-lasting}, generally lifelong \cite{Who,harvey2012future}.
-Therefore, there is a need for the eHealth technologies to keep users engaged and motivated in the long run.
-Apart from diverse nature of chronic diseases, both health professionals and patients are individuals with diverse backgrounds, expertise and different demographical, psychological, and cognitive characteristics \cite{Vasilyeva2005,luy2021toolkit}.
-The diverse and dynamic nature of users with chronic disease highlights the necessity of the AUI, which aims to improve the interaction between the user and UI by adapting UI to the users' current goals and needs \cite{Norcio1989,Akiki2014}.
-Recent research has demonstrated the necessity of adaptability of eHealth technologies in facilitating chronic disease self-management \cite{floch2018user,grua2020reference}.
-Offering these adaptations might enhance acceptance and motivation of eHealth applications usage \cite{han2010professional,floch2018user}.
+However, research indicates a paradox where individuals who could potentially benefit the most from eHealth solutions often exhibit lower usage rates \citep{han2010professional}.
+To increase the successful deployment of eHealth applications, especially for patients with chronic conditions, these applications should cater to diverse user groups.
+There are well-recognised challenges to doing this including: \textbf{Firstly}, chronic diseases are highly \emph{heterogeneous} in the way they affect patients (i.e., triggers, symptoms, severity) \citep{harvey2012future,deiss2006improved,audulv2013over}, leading to substantial variations in patients' self-management requirements \citep{hanlon2017telehealth}. \textbf{Secondly}, the design of the eHealth application should take into account the phases of chronic disease \emph{change over time} \citep{gregor2002designing,di2019chronic,audulv2013over}.
+Either deteriorating as per the natural history of the disease if left untreated or improving when given the right care \citep{lorig2003self}.
+In response to the evolving physical and mental change inherent with chronic disease over time, a self-management plan needs to be modifiable over time as well.
+For example, individuals with diabetes exhibit distinct needs during the early stages of diagnosis compared to when the condition has advanced into a chronic state.
+Furthermore, chronic diseases are often associated with other comorbidities including physical and/or psychopathological disorders \citep{di2019chronic}.
+For example, the trajectory of diabetes is associated with a plethora of potential health consequences, including vision loss, limb amputation, neuropathy, end-stage renal disease, cardiovascular disease, infections, and cognitive impairment \citep{vijan2015type}.
+This association not only results in increased use of healthcare services but also introduces a broader spectrum of user characteristics and functional necessities\citep{gregor2002designing}. \textbf{Thirdly}, the majority of chronic diseases are \emph{long-lasting} - generally lifelong \citep{Who,harvey2012future} - therefore, there is a need for eHealth technologies to keep users engaged and motivated over time.
+In addition to the diverse nature of chronic diseases, both health professionals and patients are individuals with diverse backgrounds, expertise and different demographic, psychological, and cognitive characteristics \citep{Vasilyeva2005,luy2021toolkit}.
+The diverse and dynamic nature of users with chronic disease highlights the necessity of having the AUI, which aims to improve the interaction between the user and UI by tailoring the UI to match users' prevailing goals and needs \citep{Norcio1989, Akiki2014}.
+Recent research has demonstrated the necessity of adaptability of eHealth technologies in facilitating chronic disease self-management \citep{floch2018user,grua2020reference}.
+By providing these adaptations, eHealth applications can enhance acceptance and motivation among users, thereby promoting increased usage and engagement \citep{han2010professional,floch2018user}.